Vinothkumar3/threads_comm/README.md

 Develop Threads, Next.js 13 app that skyrocketed to 100 million sign-ups in less than 5 days, and dethroned giants like Twitter, ChatGPT, and TikTok to become the fastest-growing app ever! so this thread-comm app similer to Threads app is also clone of threads

-this project bulid technology and tools
+this project bulid technology and tools:

 Master Next.js 13.4 with Server Side Rendering and Typescript Learn MongoDB handling of complex schemas, multiple data population Create beautiful layouts with TailwindCSS